Gelman Family Law Lawyers

 It’s a story heard far too often – the relationship was a dream until the marriage, and then the true colours started to appear.
 Sometimes this can refer to simple things such as tidiness, leaving cabinet doors open, not separating the laundry, or leaving the bathroom light on.
 Other times, far more serious personality issues come through after the nuptials.
 Then you can feel stuck, feel you have nowhere to turn and no way out of your situation.

 First, there is a difference between a person who shows narcissistic traits and someone who has a narcissistic personality disorder (NPD), which is a diagnosable mental health condition.
 That said, whether you’re dealing with someone who may or may not be formally diagnosed, the signs of narcissism are the same.
-If you’re worried your partner may be a narcissist, here are five key things to look for:
+If you’re worried your partner may be a narcissist, our Toronto narcissistic ex divorce lawyers may be able to help.
+Here are five key things to look for:

 Your boundaries are not being respected